What is KIPP STEP?

 The Student’s Experience:

 In a survey of KIPP alumni who attended Deerfield Academy, science and ELA were identified as the most challenging academic areas during their freshman year of high school, and time management as one of the most challenging non-academic areas.
 This program provides students with a glimpse early on of what it would be like in a boarding school environment.
 Monday through Friday, students have class in the morning and directly following lunch.
 In the afternoons, students participate in recreational activities and enrichment projects and conclude the day with study hall and a dorm meeting.
 On the weekends, students participate in field trips and other community building activities.
+The final week of the program involves the design and execution of a science experiment, and culminates with a presentation of the project.

 The Teacher’s Experience: